GovTechSG/techpass-user-docs/docs/reset-password.md

 # Reset TechPass password

-This document tells you how to reset your TechPass password if your TechPass Login ID's domain is ```techpass.gov.sg```
+This document provides instructions for resetting your TechPass password if your TechPass Login ID's domain is ```techpass.gov.sg.```

 ## Audience

-Users whose TechPass Login ID's domain is ```techpass.gov.sg```
+This information is intended for users whose TechPass Login ID's domain is ```techpass.gov.sg```.

 !> This article is **not applicable** for users whose TechPass login ID is the same as their organisational email address.

 ## When to reset your TechPass password?

+Users who meet the above-condition should reset their TechPass password under the following circumstances:

-Users for whom this article is applicable, need to reset if their TechPass account gets locked due to continuous unsuccessful login attempts.
-Additionally, these users may need to reset TechPass account password according to the [Azure Password Policy](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-policy#administrator-password-policy-differences).
+- If their TechPass account is locked due to multiple unsuccessful login attempts.

+- If there is a need to comply with the [Azure Password Policy](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-policy#administrator-password-policy-differences) by resetting the TechPass account password.

 ### To reset TechPass password